apache/openwhisk-deploy-kube/README.md

 [![Build Status](https://travis-ci.org/apache/incubator-openwhisk-deploy-kube.svg?branch=master)](https://travis-ci.org/apache/incubator-openwhisk-deploy-kube)
 [![Join Slack](https://img.shields.io/badge/join-slack-9B69A0.svg)](http://slack.openwhisk.org/)

+Apache OpenWhisk is an open source, distributed Serverless platform that executes functions (fx) in response to events at any scale.
+The OpenWhisk platform supports a programming model in which developers write functional logic (called Actions), in any supported programming language, that can be dynamically scheduled and run in response to associated events (via Triggers) from external sources (Feeds) or from HTTP requests.

-This repository can be used to deploy OpenWhisk to Kubernetes.
+This repository supports deploying OpenWhisk to Kubernetes.
-It contains Helm charts, documentation, and other supporting artifacts that can be used to deploy OpenWhisk to both single-node and multi-node Kubernetes clusters.
+It contains a Helm chart that can be used to deploy the core OpenWhisk platform and optionally some of its Event Providers to both single-node and multi-node Kubernetes clusters.

 # Table of Contents